vivaria/edisonrul.ing/docs/source/cards/r/royal-knight.md

 ### Card Rulings

-●For its effect to activate, “Royal Knight” must be on the field when the monster it destroyed is sent to the GY.
+*   For its effect to activate, “Royal Knight” must be on the field when the monster it destroyed is sent to the GY.
 Its effect won't activate if it battles a monster with equal ATK and they are both destroyed.